-Clyde Butcher is an internationally-renowned landscape photographer, who has used his art to record majestic beauty of Florida’s natural environment for more than 50 years.
+Clyde Butcher is an internationally renowned landscape photographer, who has used his art to record majestic beauty of Florida’s natural environment for more than 50 years.
 His images remind us of the importance of protecting and preserving Florida’s treasures.
 Free admission and parking.
+Mr. Butcher will visit this is exhibition and sign books on April 6.
 Visit www.MuseumofFloridaHistory.com for more information.

 Tallahassee Automobile Museum:

 The Tallahassee Automobile Museum is a community treasure that offers history and engaging experiences.
-The museum is packed with more than 150 exceptional automobiles dating from 1894 - 2010, motorcycles, Batmobiles, Steinway pianos, Case knives, brass cash registers, sports memorabilia, pedal cars, antique boats, motors and much, much more!
-In addition to the museum, they are the largest locally owned banquet and conference center in the Tallahassee area.
+The museum is packed with more than 150 exceptional automobiles dating from 1894 - 2010 and collections that include motorcycles, Batmobiles, Steinway pianos, Case knives, brass cash registers, sports memorabilia, pedal cars, antique boats and vintage motors.
 Visit www.tacm.com for more information.